arc06e/ASP.NET-MVC-App-with-EF6/README.md

   and learn how to interact with databases through Entity Framework.

   ## Current Features
+  * Seed Method which populates new database with a sample set of data to demonstrate app's key features
   * CRUD functionality:
-     * allows users to add, read, edit, and remove authors, books, movies, and contributors(cast and crew)
+     * allows users to add, read, edit, and remove authors, books, movies, and contributors(cast and crew) from database
   * Type-Per-Concrete-Class(TPC) Entity Inheritance patterns:
      * book and movie models inherit from abstract medium base class
      * author and contributor models inherit from abstract person base class